-This year the hour long show was staged in 17 different schools/venues with a further 26 schools being invited to attend neighbouring schools to enjoy the show together.
+The hour long show was staged in 17 different schools/venues with a further 26 schools being invited to attend neighbouring schools to enjoy the show together.
 The cast of 4 – Ellen Macdonald, Catriona Nicolson, Iain Beggs and Angus Macleod – are well experienced actors and singers, some enjoying celebrity through the current Gaelic soap opera, Bannan.
-Director of this year’s panto was Davey Walker and costume design was by Laura Cowie.
+The play was written by Fèisean nan Gàidheal staff and was directed by David Walker Costume design was by Laura Cowie.

 “The children all LOVED the pantomime, it was a great success.”